What is NICE and how does it work?

 This page explains the work of the National Institute for Health and Care Excellence (NICE).
 There is information about

-- To assess new drugs and treatments as they become available
+- Assess new drugs and treatments as they become available

-- To provide guidelines on how a particular condition should be treated
+- Provide evidence based guidelines on how particular conditions should be treated

 NICE considers whether a treatment

 - Will help the NHS meet its targets, for example by improving cancer survival rates

 - Is value for money or cost effective